Mohammadjamiu/tahugo_updated/content/how-to-tech/what-version-of-gpt-is-chat-gpt-using.md

 ---
-title: What version of GPT is ChatGPT using?
+title: What Version of GPT Is ChatGPT Using?
 slug: what version of gpt is chat gpt using
 postdate: May 15, 2023
 description: ChatGPT uses the GPT-3.5 model to have interactive conversations